kirkhess/bibframe-use-case-tests/cases/coverArtAnnotation.md

 ## description

-BF Work, Instance CoverArt, and Authority; for the Annotation of: Anderson, John M. (John Merrick) Wildlife sanctuaries and the Audubon Society : places to hide and seek
+BF Work, Instance, CoverArt, and Authority; for the CoverArt Annotation of: Anderson, John M. (John Merrick) Wildlife sanctuaries and the Audubon Society : places to hide and seek

 ## id

-CoverArtAnnotation
+AnnotationCoverArt

 ## issues